 In case you missed my recent post, it was part one of easy to grow flowers here in zone 5…at least for me.
 Currently, the crocus and daffodils have already bloomed, while the tulips, lilacs and bleeding hearts are all blooming here in early May.
-Just getting ready to strut their stuff are our very short-lived but beautiful alliums.
+Just getting ready to strut their stuff is our very short-lived but beautiful alliums.
 These are sun lovers that don’t take up a lot of space but stand tall and beautiful on their own.
-They only bloom for a couple of weeks, but they’re so much fun and they’re part of the onion/garlic family so therefore, I love them.
+They only bloom for a couple of weeks, but they’re so much fun and they’re part of the onion/garlic family so, therefore I love them.

 Also, just getting ready to pop is all of our columbine.
 Columbine spreads, so be warned, but it’s a beautiful perennial that’s available in a wide range of colors.
 Bonus for me is that they are shade plants, though they do well in partial sun also.Wet, dry, cool, hot…once columbine has started to grow and bloom, it doesn’t seem to care very much about the conditions.